Glucosamine Dominates Joint Health Market

 30 questions to help you find the best glucosamine supplement company

-How do you find the best glucosamine products on the market?
+How do you find the best supplements on the market?
 In doing my own research, I prepared a list of 30 questions to help me find the best supplement company.
 The answers led me to Shaklee Corporation, founded in 1956—the number one natural nutrition company in the U.S.

-From what I can tell, the science behind each of their products is second to none.
-Their science staff alone numbers more than 70.
-They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 135 published research manuscripts, 100 of which are published studies in peer-reviewed scientific journals—more than any other nutritional company!
 Even before the cGMPs, this company voluntarily operated as if regulated the same as a pharmaceutical company—in my opinion, that’s a testament to their integrity.

 Featured natural glucosamine supplement for arthritis

-In New Advanced Joint Health Complex, we believe we've found the best glucosamine supplement available.
+In clinically-proven Advanced Joint Health Complex, we believe we've found the best glucosamine supplement available.
 We don’t have to worry about ingredient purity and potency or side effects--we’ve chosen the right company with an ironclad guarantee (if it doesn't work, get your money back).
-It has certainly worked for us.
+It has certainly >worked for us.

-Note: For information on two other products synergistically designed for pain by Shaklee scientists, click on the following link: Three natural pain products.
+Note: For information on two other products synergistically designed for pain by Shaklee scientists, click on the following link: The Pain Trio.

 (1)Press Release, Global Glucosamine Market to Reach 46.6 Thousand Metric Tons by 2017, Global Industry Analysts, Inc., S.F.
 Chronicle, August 24, 2011